-The interest rate for the credit facility is based on three-month SOFR, plus an applicable margin.
-The applicable margin for the credit facility is 1.80% to 2.25%, depending on the applicable pricing level in effect.
+The interest rate for the Rutledge Facility is based on three-month SOFR plus 140 basis points.
 Generally, the Rutledge Facility contains terms consistent with the Company's prior loans with Rutledge, including, among others, the representations and warranties, affirmative, negative and financial covenants and events of default.

-In connection with the Rutledge agreement, the Company and the Operating Partnership each entered into separate guarantees whereby the Company and the Operating Partnership jointly and severally agreed to unconditionally guarantee the obligations under the

-Rutledge agreement (the "Rutledge guarantees").
+In connection with the Rutledge agreement, the Company and the Operating Partnership each entered into separate guarantees whereby the Company and the Operating Partnership jointly and severally agreed to unconditionally guarantee the obligations under the Rutledge Facility (the "Rutledge guarantees").
 The Rutledge guarantees contain a number of customary affirmative and negative covenants.
+As of December 31, 2024, \$75.0 million remained available under this facility and the Company was in compliance with all covenants under the loan agreements relating to the Rutledge Facility.